A global trotting chemistry ambassador

 What about today?

-After so many years of travelling and changing countries, Michael now works from the TANATEX head office in the Netherlands.
+After so many years of travelling and changing countries, Michael now works from the TANATEX head office in the Netherlands as a true chemistry ambassador.
 It’s a welcome change, he says.
 “The air is cleaner, and it’s quieter than a 24-million city such as Shanghai.”
 He’s not done with Asia, though.
 Michael now uses his international experience to support his colleagues in their communication with Asian clients.
 “In China, you get one shot.
 They don’t believe in promises and you have to deliver”, he says.
 “I’m glad that I can use the experience I gained during my work abroad to help TANATEX getting a foothold in the Asian market.”

 Apart from building cultural bridges, Michael also has another mission, which is the mentoring of young chemists.
 “I remember that in the end of the 90s, almost an entire business unit was retiring and all of their experience and knowledge with them, which was disastrous!”
 Michael recalls.
 Today, history seems to repeat itself.
 “Young chemists are highly needed and they’re scarcer than ever”, Michael says.
 “The textile industry is changing fast, so we need people that can keep up with today’s development pace.”
 He explains that today, availability is a plant’s most important challenge, which is why they work with several suppliers to keep everything up and running.
 “We therefore shouldn’t aim to be the only supplier; we should aim to become the very best there is.”
 When asked how, Michael doesn’t have to think long: “Before anything else, we need new people and teach them solid chemistry.”